Short Bio

 News

-• [10/2025] Nominated as a Rising Star in Brain–Computer Intelligence in China by the World Association of Young Scientists (1 of 6 recipients nationwide)
+• [10/2025] Selected as a Rising Star in Brain–Computer Intelligence in China by the World Association of Young Scientists (1 of 6 recipients nationwide).

 Research Interests

-I aim to uncover the computational principles of the brain and bridge the gap between neuroscience and AI to develop Brain-inspired General Intelligence (BGI).
+I aim to uncover the computational principles of the brain and apply our understandings to developing smart, efficient, and sustainable artificial intelligence.
 My recent research interests include:

-• Computational neuroscience models (e.g., memory models and synaptic plasticity)
+• Computational neuroscience (currently focusing on memory models and synaptic plasticity)

 Selected Ten Publications (updated as of December 2024)